HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

-# Content Reporting Bulk Update
+# Using the Content Reporting Bulk Update feature

 This section provides steps on how to update the expiration date of content items in a report generated through HCL Content Reporting.

 ## Prerequisite

 Content Reporting should be installed and configured in HCL Digital Experience 9.5 release update CF213 or higher.
-For instructions on installing supported container environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.
+For instructions on installing Content Reporting on supported environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.

 ## Using the Bulk Update feature